Stock market today: Wall Street rises to send S&P 500 back toward record

 A potentially more impactful report will arrive Friday, when the U.S. government will give its latest monthly update on the job market.
 The hope among traders is that the job market remains healthy but not so much that it deters the Federal Reserve from cutting interest rates.

+On Wall Street, Kroger jumped 7.3% for the biggest gain in the S&P 500 after it reported stronger-than-expected profit for the end of 2023.
+It also gave a forecast range for profit in the upcoming year whose midpoint was above analysts’ estimates.

+Nvidia was again the strongest force lifting the S&P 500 upward and up 3.4%.
+It's been on a nearly unstoppable run and has soared 85% this year after more than tripling last year amid Wall Street's frenzy around artificial-intelligence technology.

-On Wall Street, American Eagle Outfitters soared 9.5% after reporting stronger profit and revenue for the latest quarter than analysts expected.
+American Eagle Outfitters rose 4.9% after reporting stronger profit and revenue for the latest quarter than analysts expected.
 The retailer also unveiled a plan to kickstarts growth in operating profit.

-Kroger rose 6.7% after it reported stronger-than-expected profit for the end of 2023.
-It also gave a forecast range for profit in the upcoming year whose midpoint was above analysts’ estimates.

-In stock markets abroad, indexes were modestly higher in Europe after the European Central Bank left its main interest rate alone.
-Japan’s Nikkei 225 index briefly reached a record in early trading before falling to a loss of 1.2%.
+In stock markets abroad, indexes were higher in Europe after the European Central Bank left its main interest rate alone.
+Japan’s Nikkei 225 index briefly reached a record before falling to a loss of 1.2%.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.